bbkr/exodus/README.md

 ## Fix your schema

-There are few design patterns that are perfectly fine in monolithic database design but are no-go in sharding.
+There are few design patterns that are perfectly fine or acceptable in monolithic database design but are no-go in sharding.

 ### Lack of foreign key